Kah0ona/Kah0ona.github.io/_posts/2015-02-23-A-Journey-Into-Haskell-Chord-And-Scale-Library.markdown

 	 Scale [E,F,F',G,G',A,A',B,C,C',D,D',E,E,F,F',G,G',A,A',B,C,C',D,D',E]
 	]

 Hooray.
-Okay, so what if we want to play the notes of an E Major scale on the thickest string  tuned in E, which frets would we have to push?
-The next function will calculate this.
+Okay, so what if we want to play the notes of an E Major scale on the thickest string (which is tuned in E), which frets would we have to push?
+The next function will calculate this:

 	getPositionOfNotes :: (Scale Note) -> (Scale Note) -> [Int]
 	getPositionOfNotes (Scale []) _ = []